 You are here

-Gottlieb's Audiology department is located on the first floor of the Professional Office Building.
+The audiology department is located on the first floor of the Gottlieb Professional Office Building.
 It provides testing and rehabilitative services for individuals with hearing impairments (from infants to geriatric), problems related to the ear, tinnitus (ringing or noises in the ear) and dizziness.

 All evaluations are made by an audiologist who has a master's or doctorate degree in audiology, a Certificate of Clinical Competence in Audiology and is licensed by the State of Illinois.